alligatormon/alligator/README.md

 ## Lang
 Lang is a way to run other software to collect metrics.
 [Here](https://github.com/alligatormon/alligator/blob/master/doc/lang.md) is an explanation.

+## Actions
+Actions provides the capability to run other software via the command in response to the scheduler or metric behaviour.
+Here is an [explanation](https://github.com/alligatormon/alligator/blob/master/doc/action.md).

 ## Cluster
 Cluster enables the multi-node capabilities to synchronize metrics.
 [Here](https://github.com/alligatormon/alligator/blob/master/doc/cluster.md) is the more information about this.